 Cinnamon is an aromatic spice that is rich in flavonoids like eugenol, hesperidin, and linalool.
 It contains anti-inflammatory and antioxidant properties that help in the prevention of cardiovascular disease, cancer and diabetes.

 Due to its high quantities of cinnamaldehyde (a compound that boosts metabolism and improves concentration), cinnamon can also improve physical and mental capabilities, and can stimulate fat burnings to help with weight loss.

-Cinnamon can be found in supermarkets and natural health product stores in powder form, sticks or flakes.
-It is most used to sweeten meals and desserts, and can also be used in teas.
+Cinnamon can be found in supermarkets and natural health product stores in powder form, sticks or flakes, and is scientifically known as Cinnamomum, It is most used to sweeten meals and desserts, and can also be used in teas.

 Regular consumption of cinnamon can be beneficial for many aspects of health, including:

 Cinnamon posses antioxidant and anti-inflammatory properties that helps to protect pancreatic cells and improve the function of insulin.
 It helps to prevent insult resistance and diabetes.

 Cinnamon contain cinnamaldehyde, a compound that boosts metabolism and promotes fat burning, making it a great addition to a weight loss diet.
 This spice can also be used to sweeten recipes, making it a great sugar substitute to reduce calories.

 Cinnamaldehyde and eugenol are compounds found in cinnamon that have with bactericide properties.
 These can help to treat oral problems, like cavities, gingivitis and bad breath.